A “brown Husky” refers to a Siberian Husky with coat shades running from Copper to Sable.

 Another thing to note about the Husky is they are independent dogs.
 They have a will of their own and are free-spirited.
 They will wander off and run when taken off-leash, so be careful about leaving them alone in an unfenced yard.

-To avoid losing your Husky, always have them on a leash outdoors and consider sealing any possible escape routes they could use.
+To prevent your Husky from wandering off, always have them on a leash outdoors and consider sealing any possible escape routes they could use.

-Like most breeds, Siberian Huskies are a healthy bunch, but they are prone to certain health conditions.
+Like most breeds, Siberian Huskies are a healthy bunch, reaching around an average of 12 to 14 years.
+However, they are also prone to certain health conditions.
 Some of the most common issues a brown Husky might encounter are the following:

 A Husky with brown eyes might have a slight advantage in terms of eye health over those with blue or light-colored eyes.
 Because they have more melanin or pigment in their eyes, they are more resistant to UV damage as well as any other eye issues.